 Typing and Gaming Experience

-This keyboard features HyperX-branded Red linear switches, which to my fingers feel about the same as the Cherry MX Reds in the Corsair keyboard I use for gaming at home.
+The HyperX Red switches to my fingers feel about the same as the Cherry MX Reds in the Corsair keyboard I use for gaming at home.
 According to HyperX, the HyperX Red switches have the same 45g actuation force as Cherry MX Reds.
 But HyperX has cut both the actuation distance (1.8mm) and total travel distance (3.8mm) down by 0.2mm.
 Cherry MX Reds have rated distances of 2mm and 4mm, respectively.

 Honestly, in both typing and gaming, I didn’t really notice the 0.2mm difference.
 And you probably won’t either, unless maybe you’re legitimately an elite-class gamer.
 Even then, if it’s shorter activation that gives you an edge, Cherry’s MX Silver switches have a significantly shorter 1.2mm activation point.
 So if you’re convinced a shorter key throw will help you excel in competitive gaming, there are better keyboard models out there.

-Since the initial launch HyperX has also started offering clicky (HyperX Blue) and tactile (HyperX Aqua) switches with the Alloy Origins.
+Since the initial launch HyperX has also started offering tactile (HyperX Aqua) switches with the Alloy Origins.
 The company sent us Aqua model, which is most similar to Cherry’s MX Brown switches, after we put up our initial review.

 Like the Red switches, the Aquas also have a slightly shorter 1.8mm actuation than Cherry’s competing Browns.
 And there’s an actuation bump you can feel when pressing the key down, right before it bottoms out.